This page focuses on the Roman and Byzantine city in Banias.

-Area B is located near the nature reserve's entrance, on the side of the parking lot.
-Its location is illustrated on the map of the nature reserve, indicated by a yellow circle.
+Area B is located near the nature reserve’s entrance, on the side of the parking lot.
+Its location is illustrated on the map of the nature reserve.

 A large Byzantine Church was excavated here, as well as other archaeological periods.
 The aqueduct to the Roman city also passed at this location and was found under the church.
 The city’s north-eastern wall passed on the eastern side of the church.

 A view towards the south is observed below, with remains from various periods.
 The Byzantine church is located behind the wall on the right side.
 Under the arch passes a Roman Aqueduct that channeled water from the springs to the city.

 The remains of an Early Roman period monumental building is located on the north side of the excavated area.
 It is dated to reign of Herod Philip.
 Notice the heart-shaped column in the center, which is commonl in Roman period structures (such as found in ancient synagogues).